O1ahmad/operator/examples/v1/construct/dev-env.md

 # Configure the development environment of inventory node (e.g. tmux configuration):
 * installation and configuration of the tmux terminal multi-plexer
+* installation and configuration of the vim text editor

 ### curl --request POST --data @dev-example.json https://{operator-host-address}:{port}/v1/construct
 ------------